jinlee487/jinlee487.github.io/_posts/2021-08-15-leetcodes-problem-1.md

                 d[k].append(a)
 ```

-I solve the problem using a dictionary.
+I solved the problem using a dictionary.
 I set the keys as the values in the list.

 Then I appended index of the values in the list into the list in the key of the dictionary.